Bernarda Gallardo

-Bernarda Gallardo is a Chilean woman famous for adopting dead babies.
+Bernarda Gallardo (born 1959) is a Chilean woman famous for adopting dead babies.

 Early life

 Bernarda Gallardo was born in 1959.
 While in the 12th grade, she was raped by a neighborhood man.
 At the age of 16, she found herself pregnant and without family support.
-The birth of her daughter, Francisca, required an emergency Caesarean section that left Gallardo infertile.
+The birth of her daughter, Francisca, required an emergency caesarean section that left Gallardo infertile.
 She left home and was supported by friends at the community college as she raised her daughter.
 Gallardo says this experience makes her feel connected to pregnant women in desperate situations.
 "After I was raped, I was lucky enough to be able to move on because of the support I got from my friends," she says.
 "But if I had been left on my own, perhaps I would have felt as helpless as [women who abandon their children] do."

 Gallardo began studying sociology at the college.
 She was always hungry, but Francisca "was her strength" that got her through college.
 The two have remained close.
 Francisca went into film and married a Frenchman.
 She now lives in Paris.

 At the age of 40, Gallardo met Jaime Barría who would become her husband.
 The couple adopted two children: Alejandra and José.